liuhong-jia/scAnno/README.md

 	show.plot = TRUE,
 	verbose = TRUE)

+	[INFO] Checking the legality of parameters
+	[INFO] 30 cell types in reference, 35 clusters in query objects [INFO] Deconvolution by using RLM method
+	[INFO] Logistic regression for cell-type predictions, waiting...
+	[INFO] Merging the scores of both models, and assign annotations to clusters [INFO] Estimating p-values for annotations...
+	[INFO] Finish![INFO] Checking the legality of parameters [INFO] 30 cell types in reference, 35 clusters in query objects [INFO] Deconvolution by using RLM method
+	[INFO] Logistic regression for cell-type predictions, waiting...
+	[INFO] Merging the scores of both models, and assign annotations to clusters [INFO] Estimating p-values for annotations...
+	[INFO] Finish!

 	$query
 	An object of class Seurat
 	21898 features across 16036 samples within 1 assay